notJust-dev/notjustdev/content/posts/2022-11-09-iOS16-lock-screen-dynamic-time/index.md

 2. Notification list
 3. Footer → Where we show the flashlight and camera icon.

-As of now our date and time inside header are fixed which is really boring!
+As of now, our date and time inside the header are hard-coded, which is not how a clock actually works!
 Let’s change it.
-This is going to be the second part of the series where we would like to create a dynamic time component that will give us an updated date and time.
+We will create a dynamic time component that will give us an updated date and time.
 Just like the clock on your wall.

 ## Install `dayjs` package